Things You Need to Know

 After submission to Grants.gov:

-Receiving e-mail notifications: Grants.gov will send an e-mail to SPS confirming that the application was received and a second e-mail indicating whether it passed or failed data verification in Grants.gov.
+Receiving e-mail notifications: Grants.gov will send an e-mail to SPCS confirming that the application was received and a second e-mail indicating whether it passed or failed data verification in Grants.gov.

 Subsequent e-mails from the agency will confirm that the relevant agency received the application and if it passed or failed data verification at the agency.

-Correcting errors (NIH submissions only): If there are errors in the NIH submission, you must correct them and e-mail the corrected application to SPS so that SPS can resubmit it.
-Send revisions to firstname.lastname@example.org with the PRF number, PI last name, and revision number.
+Correcting errors (NIH submissions only): If there are errors in the NIH submission, you must correct them and e-mail the corrected application to SPCS so that SPCS can resubmit it.
+Send revisions to email@example.com with the PRF number, PI last name, and revision number.